Kowsalyasp/parentkarafmodule/sql readme.md

 ### Api Package:

 * **DML -** The DML commands in Structured Query Language change the data present in the SQL database.
-We can easily access, store, modify, update and delete the existing records from the database using DML commands, Here it provides the services for all related DML queries.
+We can easily access, store, modify, update and delete the existing records from the database using DML commands, Here it provides the services for all related DML actions.

 * **ds -** A data structure is a special way of organizing and storing data in a database so that it can be used efficiently.
 Provides services for admindatastore, orgdatastore, readable and writable datastore.

-* **listener -** Provides services for listeners like row added, row updated, and row deleted listeners.
+* **listener -** Provides services for [Row listeners](#row-listener) Row listener like row added, row updated, and row deleted listeners.

 * **meta -**  Meta-SQL is a great way to abstract SQL logic and ensures consistency in SQL definitions.
 Also, it tells about SQL statements text with key fields such as table type and datatype.

 * **sequence -** A sequence is a set of integers that allows the automatic generation of values and is supported by some database systems to produce unique values on demand. provides the service for sequence generator.

 ### internal package:
 * **data -** Data is information that can be organized and stored in a database.
-For that, it provides the data container, and here it can be also filtered the data container according to our needs.
+For that, it provides the [DataContainer](#datacontainer), and here it can be also filtered the data container according to our needs.

 * **dml -** Provides the services for DML queries in the API package.
 And layout the implementation for all services here.